Skip to main content

 filesystem:

-readOnlyPaths:
+readOnlyPaths: [/etc/myapp/config.json]

-writablePaths:
+writablePaths: [/home/node/.npm]

 FieldDescription

-readOnlyPathsPaths the agent cannot write to (read is always allowed)
+readOnlyPathsPaths the agent cannot write to

-writablePathsExtra writable paths beyond volumes and /tmp
+writablePathsExtra writable paths beyond volumes mountPaths and /tmp

 ops: